Easter egg: Chocolate

 In Western cultures, the giving of chocolate eggs is now commonplace, with 80 million Easter eggs sold in the UK alone.
 Formerly, the containers Easter eggs were sold in contained large amounts of plastic, although in the United Kingdom this has gradually been replaced with recyclable paper and cardboard.

+In Brazil, Argentina, Chile, Uruguay and Paraguay, hollow chocolate eggs known as Ovos de Páscoa or Huevos de Páscua (Easter eggs) are popular and are commonly sold around Easter in supermarkets.
+Variations of this dessert containing fillings such as pistachio cream, hazelnut cream, furrundu or doce de leite, are known as Ovos de Páscoa de colher (Spoon Easter eggs) or Ovos de colher (Spoon eggs).

 Marzipan eggs

 In the Indian state of Goa, the Goan Catholic version of marzipan is used to make easter eggs.
 In the Philippines, mazapán de pili (Spanish for "pili marzipan") is made from pili nuts.

 Artificial eggs

 The jewelled Easter eggs made by the Fabergé firm for the two last Russian Tsars are regarded as masterpieces of decorative arts.
 Most of these creations themselves contained hidden surprises such as clock-work birds, or miniature ships.

 In Bulgaria, Poland, Romania, Russia, Ukraine, and other Central European countries' folk traditions, Easter eggs are carved from wood and hand-painted, and making artificial eggs out of porcelain for ladies is common.

 Easter eggs are frequently depicted in sculpture, including a 27 ft sculpture of a pysanka standing in Vegreville, Alberta.